splashdust/bevy_voxel_world/README.md

 This allows reuse of cached information when a chunk's LOD changes without forcing full regeneration from scratch.

+You can further control how voxel data is rebuilt by overriding `VoxelWorldConfig::chunk_regenerate_strategy`.
+The default behaviour reuses the previously generated `ChunkData` whenever possible, only invoking the voxel lookup delegate for positions that need new data.
+When you need to fully rebuild a chunk (for example when using a bespoke low-detail representation), return `ChunkRegenerateStrategy::Repopulate`.
+The voxel lookup closure now receives an `Option<WorldVoxel>` describing the previous value for each sample, making it easy to decide whether to reuse or replace on a per-voxel basis.

 ## Gotchas

 `bevy_voxel_world` began as an internal part of a game that I'm working on, but I figured that it could be useful as a standalone plugin, for myself and perhaps for others, so I decided to break it out and make it public as a crate.